Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Experiments

 \section{Experiments}

 We conducted experiments based on 1D linear advection and inviscid Burgers’ equations, which are fundamental hyperbolic conservation laws.
-First, to demonstrate the robustness of our method compared with existing neural operator methods, we compared the results of our method with those of existing FNO models for long-term prediction tasks and inferences on OOD samples.
+First, to demonstrate the robustness of our method compared with existing neural operator methods, we compared the results of our method with those of existing FNO models for long-term prediction tasks and inferences on out-of-distribution (OOD) samples.
 Second, to demonstrate the compatibility of our method with classical schemes, we combined our method with a more complex scheme and obtained positive results.
+Additionally, we conducted experiments on the 1D shallow water equations, which are vector-valued problems extending beyond scalar conservation laws, and we also conducted experiments on the 2D linear advection equation to demonstrate the effectiveness of our methodology in higher dimensions.
 Finally, we conducted an ablation study on the loss function, omitting the consistency loss, to verify its significance in performance enhancement.